AdobeDocs/pass.en/help/accountiq/howto-select-segment-timeinterval.md

    ![](assets/granularity-timeinterval-weekwise.png)

-   *Figure: Date picker to select Granularity and time interval*
+   *Figure: Date picker to select GRANULARITY AND TIME INTERVAL*

 1. Once you have selected granularity, you can use forward or backward arrows to move forward or backward in time.